Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 ``SDW_STREAM_RELEASED``.

-Bus implements below APIs for RELEASE state which needs to be called by all the Master(s) and Slave(s) associated with stream.
+Bus implements below APIs for RELEASE state which needs to be called by all the woke Master(s) and Slave(s) associated with stream.
 From ASoC DPCM framework, this stream state is linked to .hw_free() operation.

 .. code-block:: c